webbben/webbben/README.md

 I'm Ben, a software engineer based in Tokyo.
-I primarily work on web development projects, but I'm also always looking for ways to learn more and explore different areas of software engineering and programming.

 Here's some info on what I've been up to lately in the coding world...

 - 🔭 I’m currently working on ...
   * [Leetcode75](http://github.com/webbben/leetcode75) - I'm challenging myself to solve all the problems in the Leetcode75 problem set.
 Along the way, I'm documenting my solutions, thought process, things I've learned, and more.
   * [AI Email Assistant](http://github.com/webbben/mail-assistant) - I'm making an AI assistant that helps me check my inbox, summarize emails, and draft responses, all using custom personalities.
 Powered by llama3 LLM.
-  * [Code Duel](https://github.com/webbben/code-duel) - A "competitive coding" platform of sorts.
-Basically, a site where you can face off with friends over leetcode-style coding challenges, under a time constraint.
-- 🌱 I’m currently learning ...
-  * Golang!
-I've been exploring the world of backend development a bit deeper by doing new experimental projects in Go.
 - 📫 How to reach me: ...
   * In general you can email me at ben.webb340@gmail.com, or LinkedIn for more career-related stuff.